Mahaut, Countess of Artois: Rule in Artois

 Because of the premature death of her brother Philip in 1298, she inherited the County of Artois at her father's death in 1302, rather than her nephew Robert III (her inheritance being based upon proximity of blood).
 Although he repeatedly challenged the decision, her rights to the county were consistently upheld by the Parlement of Paris and the royal court.
 She was an able administrator and managed to defeat the many rebellions perpetrated by members of the nobility.
 Her senior administrator was the Bishop of the Roman Catholic Diocese of Arras, Thierry de Hérisson.

 Regency in Burgundy

-Upon the death of her spouse in 1303, he was succeeded by their daughter Joan II, Countess of Burgundy in the County of Burgundy.
-Since Joan II was under age, she acted as her regent during her minority.
+Upon his death in 1303, her spouse, Otto, was succeeded by their daughter Joan II, Countess of Burgundy in the County of Burgundy.
+Since Joan II was under age, Mahaut acted as Joan’s regent during her minority.
 When Joan II married the future Philip V of France in 1307, Mahaut continued to rule the domains of her absent daughter until 1315.